Italian Wedding Soup is loaded with meatballs, pasta and vegetables in every bite! A comforting, healthy soup recipe that everyone will love!

 What Is Italian Wedding Soup Made Of?

-Italian Wedding Soup usually consists of green vegetables like escarole, kale or spinach and ground beef and/or sausage.
+Italian Wedding Soup, authentically know as Minestra Maritata, usually consists of green vegetables like escarole, kale or spinach and ground beef and/or sausage.
 The meat is usually in the form of small meatballs that float in a flavorful chicken broth.

-Our Italian Wedding Soup is made with ground beef and sausage meatballs that are so delicious on their own, we make a whole lot of them.
+Our Italian Wedding Soup is made with ground beef and pork meatballs that are so delicious on their own, we make sure to make a lot of them.
 Soup that only has a stray meatball here and there isn’t any fun, in my opinion.
-So our wedding soup has meatballs to spare!
+So our Minestra Maritata has meatballs to spare!

 Can You Freeze Italian Wedding Soup?